 Understanding the differences between skin care professionals, and how each one can be used to treat your skin concerns.

-In general, an esthetician can offer a relaxing skin treatment and work with you on minor treatments including microdermabrasion or hair removal.
+In general, an aesthetician can offer a relaxing skin treatment and work with you on minor treatments including microdermabrasion or hair removal.
 They can also provide a relaxing facial making use of various products including our IMAGE MD restoring retinol booster to help with wrinkle reduction and hydration.

 Dermatologists, on the other hand, are normally better suited to diagnosing and addressing more serious skin issues such as cystic acne, inflamed rashes, or skin cancers.
 They can provide surgical or injection-based services such as Botox and other facial fillers.
-Since these are considered medical procedures, an esthetician cannot legally offer them.
+Since these are considered medical procedures, an aesthetician cannot legally offer them.